ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 {: #install-fixpack}

 Use these instructions if you have already installed or upgraded to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 before Dec 08, 2020 and want to apply the latest 2.5.1 fix pack.
-This fix pack contains important bug fixes and should be applied to your network as soon as possible.
+This fix pack is cumulative and contains important bug fixes and should be applied to your network as soon as possible.
 If you install the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 after Dec 08, 2020, the platform will contain all the bug fixes and improvements included in this fix pack, and you do not need to apply it.
 {:shortdesc}

 You can install the fix pack by updating the {{site.data.keyword.blockchainfull_notm}} Platform deployment on your Kubernetes cluster to pull the latest images from the {{site.data.keyword.IBM_notm}} entitlement registry.
 You can apply the fix pack by using the following steps: